 Criminal suspects can authorize a search, of course, but unless they do, law enforcement cannot seize anything without a valid warrant.

-We Can Help, Contact OKLG Lawyers today!
+We Can Help, contact a Tulsa Criminal Attorney at OKLG today!